sommaalessandra/IntelliFlowTwin/README.md

 1. **City Emulator (Mobility Virtual Environment)**: This module was introduced because direct access to Bologna's real infrastructure is not feasible.
 As a result, FlowTwin incorporates a city emulator to ensure the presence of a continuously running physical counterpart in a Digital Twin context.
-Further details at [*BOLOGNA MVENV README*](https://github.com/sommaalessandra/IntelliFlowTwin/tree/main/mobilityvenv)
+Further details at [*CITY EMULATOR README*](https://github.com/sommaalessandra/IntelliFlowTwin/tree/main/mobilityvenv)

 2. **FIWARE** [**Orion-LD Context Broker**](https://github.com/FIWARE/context.Orion-LD): This is the mandatory component in any "powered by FIWARE" smart solution.
 It is responsible for managing context entities in compliance